-The Ramos Law Group, PLLC provides agreed divorces — also known as an uncontested divorce — in most major cities in Texas.
-The uncontested divorce process is quick and easy.
-All you have to do is fill out the uncontested divorce packet with your spouse and leave the rest in our capable hands.
+The Ramos Law Group provides agreed divorces, also known as an uncontested divorce.
+All you have to do is fill out the uncontested divorce packet for Houston with your spouse and leave the rest in our capable hands.

 What is an Uncontested Divorce?